I grew up in an immigrant church that held conservative and “evangelical” values. I heard more about the fear of God the love (or grace) of God.

 Instead, what I was (re)learning about God and my faith compelled me to get to know the stories of my neighbors and convinced me the most faithful thing I can do is, not to ask who my neighbor is, but to love my neighbors and to love God with all that I am.

-For more explorations of how faith communities are building bridges and opening doors to their neighbors, check out our Innovative Communities section.
+To explore more about how faith communities build bridges and open their doors to others, visit our Innovative Communities section.

 Joseph Yoo is a West Coaster at heart contently living in Houston, Texas with his wife and son.
 He serves at Mosaic Church in Houston.
 Find more of his writing at josephyoo.com.